Lizard buzzard: Ecology

 Lizard buzzards are solitary and silent raptors, except for early in breeding season (September and October) when they produce a clear, distinct and melodious whistle klu-klu-klu.
 They remain locally resident and are dominant over intruders.
 There is very limited soaring flight, which only occurs during courtship displays or on rare non-breeding occasions in the late morning.

-Lizzard buzzards hunt from perches, 6–10 m in height, and catch prey by swooping or gliding onto prey in the grass.
+Lizard buzzards hunt from perches, 6–10 m in height, and catch prey by swooping or gliding onto prey in the grass.
 They have a low attack rate, passively searching for prey which is energetically inexpensive but time-consuming.
 They rarely catch prey in flight.
 They have shorter pointed wings (ratio of wing length to body height 0.76) resulting in a more rapid flight in forests which suggests an adaptation to prey capture in dense vegetation.
 Their diet consists of invertebrates, reptiles and mammals.
 By number most common prey are grasshoppers and termites, while by biomass rodents are the most frequent.
 Reptiles favoured are lizards especially Mabuya and Agama lizards, frogs and snakes.